 A Guide To What's Happening In Hong Kong

 For months, Hong Kong's streets have seethed with discontent.
-Scenes from the semiautonomous region show protesters, sometimes numbering in the hundreds of thousands, many wearing surgical masks and carrying umbrellas that have come to signify resistance.
+Scenes from the semi-autonomous region show protesters, sometimes numbering in the hundreds of thousands, many wearing surgical masks and carrying umbrellas that have come to signify resistance.

 The images are astonishing, and the issues that set them in motion are complex.